-At my Hyderabad Value Investing workshop that I conducted last Sunday, I had a participant who asked – “What you’ve said about long term investing in the stock market is all good.
+I received an email recently where one reader asked – “What you say about long-term investing in the stock market is all good.
 But doesn’t it get boring after a time?
 I mean, first the process of reading annual reports to find good businesses, and then if you find some, holding on to them for the long run doing nothing.
 How does one maintain interest in this thing?
 How does one make this process and journey exciting?”

 I thought these were good questions.
 In fact, questions like these used to bother me when I started out on my journey of reading annual reports, analyzing financial statements, and practicing long term investing more than a decade back.

-In fact, I met an accomplished investor friend at a conference recently, who confessed of boredom because he was not able to find stocks worth buying in this rising market.
+In fact, I was talking to an investor friend recently, who confessed of boredom because he was not able to find stocks worth buying in this rising market.
 “Even if you are a long-term investor, what do you do but feel bored when you don’t find anything worth buying because everything seems to be so inflated?” he questioned.

 “I agree,” I said.

 “Boredom” first became a word in 1852, when Charles Dickens published Bleak House, where he wrote…

 I am bored to death with it.
 Bored to death with this place, bored to death with my life, bored to death with myself.

 As an emotional state, however, boredom dates back a lot further.
 Roman philosopher Seneca described boredom as a kind of nausea.
 Danish philosopher Søren Kierkegaard wrote this in his book Either/Or: A Fragment of Life…